By Amy Gorin, MS, RDN

 A: "On a practical level, get your house well stocked without panic buying.
 I have my fridge, freezer, and pantry really well stocked, and we top them off each week.
 Limit the times you go to the shops and pharmacies.
 If you cannot get all that you need from one supermarket, try another or buy online.

 "You can buy many products online without going to the supermarkets.
 Use fresh produce in order of how well it stays in good condition.
 And keep dried, bottled, and canned foods for necessity in case at some stage supplies become greatly reduced.
-We have also reduced portion sizes so that produce lasts longer and also because we are moving less."
-See which canned food storage and freezer essentials nutritionists suggest stocking up on.

 "If you are allowed to go and walk, keep to social distancing.
 Several people in Italy did not adhere to this rule, so the government closed the parks and banned everyone from going for walks."